Pitches & Submissions

 We’re interested in both local and global stories that are in-depth and narrative-focused.
 We consider long-form content as well as shorter, time-sensitive pieces that offer a more immediate response to current events.
 This includes: essays, op-eds, poetry, films, photography, multimedia, and audio stories.
 We only consider unpublished works or online premieres for film, photography, and multimedia.
 Being familiar with the work we publish can help you see if your story will align with our editorial impulse.

-In addition to general pitches and submissions, we are interested in new work that explores the following themes:
+In addition to general pitches and submissions, we are interested in new work that explores the following two themes, Seasons and Ecology of Intelligence:

 To learn about our submission requirements and to submit, click on the button below which will take you to our Submittable page.